PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 %result = call %surface.measure_z(%block2)
 ```

 Names and state meanings remain owned by the instruction set.
-The circuit does not
+The graph does not
 know that `prepare_z` changes a block from "declared" to "active" or that
 `measure_z` is destructive.
 It merely checks the opaque input and output types
 declared by their instruction signatures and enforces linear use.
 This maps